NTU Singapore Survival Guide

 Lifestyle

 Mr. KiasuAll you can do in Singapore is work, sleep, and eat - the eating part is national hobby.
 People rarely go partying, they rather enjoy good talk, meals, movies, pubs.
-They are more introverted than europeans and thus dislike the concept of an open party where nobody knows the other.
+They are more introverted than Europeans and thus dislike the concept of an open party where nobody knows the other.
 It is generally difficult to get closer to a singaporean; aside from the girls n guys from my block, I found few open minds.
 People from the surrounding countries are often more open minded.
 You will probably end up sticking together with other exchangers as they are open by nature.
 My advice: Try to meet as many local people as possible, some might become good friends.

 In public, people view the human mass more as a natural flow then as persons, leading to strange effects.
 It happens frequently that people cross your feet in impossible patterns, something that would be considered very rude in euro countries.
 If they notice, they will almost always apologize at length.
 Try to not get angry (boy, sometimes thats hard).
 Pushing and rushing is common at MRTs (trams), rarely at buses as they have waiting lines.
 In general people are very polite.
 Violent behaviour is practically unheard of; I think the peaceful atmosphere is the major plus of Singapore.

-The mindset of the people is very capitalistic and commercialized.
+The mindset of the people seems very capitalistic and commercialized.
 The economic success is paid with a very competitive system where people must work extremely hard to just achieve medium success; everything major (housing, cars) is very expensive and the lack of social security produces constant angst of failure.
 As a consequence, few artists, philosophers or people with similar mindset can be found.
 Even the highly educated people (master degrees and the like) have a surprising lack of creativity (so I heard).
 Singaporean science is more about getting things to work than inventing stuff.
 The famous Mr. Kiasu (from a comic book series) is a good parody of singaporean traits.

 Structure

 Flag of SingaporePeople: 77% chinese, 7% indians, rest malays, indonesians and so on.
 The whole society is totally chinese dominated; albeit claiming to have english as lingua franca, most employments in any area where you must talk to someone prefer people that can speak mandarin.
-At NTU, chinese is very prominent; there is a chinese heritage center and lots of students from china; lecturers may speak poor english and canteen hosts may not be able to understand you.
+At NTU, chinese is very prominent; there is a chinese heritage center and lots of students from China; lecturers may speak poor english and canteen hosts may not be able to understand you.
 Many street people speak a singlish (mandarin-english mix) that is far beyond the -lah, -ah and -lor stuff and impossible to understand.
 Mandarin is spoken by almost everyone (from chinese descent, that is); Hokkien, Cantonese, Teochew and Hakka are other chinese languages.
 Educated or non-chinese people usually speak good english.

 History: Some sumatran prince named the spot Singapura (city of the lion), later Stamford Raffles is said to have founded all the stuff (although there is doubt in this).
 The former english "protection" zone was conquered by the Japanese in World War II (which, like everyone else, didnt behave too nice); thus, there is strong antipathy towards them in the older generation which nowadays is totally relaxed among the youth.
-Lee Kuan Yew, former prime minister (PM), ruled with iron fist to create industry-and-gleaming-city singapore (which he managed quite good); today, the situation is much more relaxed, books are not forbidden anymore and free speech is widely given.
+Lee Kuan Yew, former prime minister (PM), ruled with iron fist to create industry-and-gleaming-city Singapore (which he managed quite good); today, the situation is much more relaxed, books are not forbidden anymore and free speech is widely given.
 No sweat about that.

 Phone Numbers: The NUS (National University of Singapore), the main university, has a list of phone numbers.
 Handy phones have 8 digits and seem all to start with the number 9.
 I never relied much on phone (email is just as handy for communication inside NTU), so I cant tell you too much about it.